-No remedial activities were required to be initiated in 2022; therefore, no demonstration or certification is applicable for this unit.
+No remedial activities were required to be initiated in 2024; therefore, no demonstration or certification is applicable for this multi-unit system.

 2. 40 CFR § 257.90 Applicability

 2.1 40 CFR § 257.90(a)

 All CCR landfills, CCR surface impoundments, and lateral expansions of CCR units are subject to the groundwater monitoring and corrective action requirements under §§ 257.90 through 257.99, except as provided in paragraph (g) [Suspension of groundwater monitoring requirements] of this section.